My hostel directed me to an airport bus stop a short walk away.

 Full, I navigate through the rain to my wash spot where I’m met by a guy who handles money, detergent and wash cycles.
 ‘1 hour,’ he says.
 ‘I also have internet computers here if you like.’

-One room is full of washers and dryers the other full of computers and gamers playing some sort of multiplayer game as they are chatting away surrounded by a cluster of screens.
+One room is full of washers and dryers the other full of computers and gamers playing some sort of multiplayer shooting game as they are chatting away on head mounted microphones surrounded by screens.

 I pop into pubs during each cycle, trying a new beer each time.
 They cost the equivalent of 2$ a pint.
 Wow.

-It’s just overcast as I walk back to my hostel.
+It’s grey, overcast as I walk back to my hostel.